MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 If Jupyter is running locally on your computer, you'll now have a file `surveys.csv` in the current working directory.
+You can check by clicking on `File` tab on the top left of the notebook to see if the file exists.
 If you are running Jupyter on a remote server or cloud service (eg Colaboratory or Azure Notebooks), the file will be there instead.